 Ketamine abuse can lead to paralysis and hyper-sedation, which can lead to slowed or stopped breathing.
 Many ketamine users also experience aggressive or violent behavior as a side effect, which can be a strange turn from the sedative effects of the drug.
 The safest way to get help for ketamine abuse is to visit an addiction treatment center that uses detox and therapy to treat symptoms.

-Side Effects of Ketamine Addiction
+What are the Side Effects of Ketamine Addiction?

 Ketamine abuse can also lead to a condition called ketamine bladder syndrome, or K-bladder.
 Since ketamine is excreted as waste through the urinary system, regular ketamine use can lead to severe irritation to the bladder and urinary tract.
 K-bladder is often marked by symptoms of severe abdominal pain, an intense or frequent desire to urinate, blood in the urine, and incontinence.
 K-bladder can be treated using certain medications and surgery, but damages to the urinary system are not always reversible.